KingCrunch/KingCrunch.github.io/_posts/2017-04-12-understood-symfony-environments.md

-On the other hand during development, testing, or for example -- as mentioned in the [Symfony documentation](http://symfony.com/doc/current/configuration/environments.html#creating-a-new-environment) -- you _want_ different behaviours.
+On the other hand during development, testing, or for example -- as mentioned in the [Symfony documentation](http://symfony.com/doc/current/configuration/environments.html#creating-a-new-environment) -- benchmarking you _want_ different behaviours.
 You want something different from production, that helps you to achieve your goal.
 Benchmarking?
 You need a profiler.
 Development?
 You want some more insight into the applications architectural details.
 Testing?
 You need something you can verify your assertions against.

 Still, there are differences between the stages.
+I'll just summarize some points I imagine colleagues will ask me.

-> But ...
+> Whats about ...
 Logging?

 Questions: Do you _really_ need specific log levels during acceptance, when you don't need them in production?
 Do you actually look at them?
 Do you really